vicgarcia/kaavii/README.md

 ### Kaavii\Cache and Kaavii\NoCache

 The Kaavii\Cache object is used to provide functionality to cache data to Redis.

+Objects are serialized before being stored in the Redis cache, and are unserialized when they are retrieved.
+Any object that supports serialization can be cached.

     // configure redis and connect
     Kaavii\Redis::$config = require 'config/redis.php';